psathyrella/partis/docs/subcommands.md

 To simulate paired heavy/light repertoires, see [here](paired-loci.md#simulation).

-Partly because the simulation is so easy to parallelize (use `--n-procs N` and see [here](parallel.md)), its run time is not usually a limiting factor.
+Partly because the simulation is so easy to parallelize (since events are independent), its run time is not usually a limiting factor.
 With default parameters, 10,000 sequences takes about 8 minutes with one core (so a million sequences on ten cores would take an hour and a half), although this depends a lot on the family size distribution and mutation levels you specify.
 If you don't care very much about the details of the mutation model, you can get a factor of ten speedup by setting `--no-per-base-mutation`, which uses a simpler model in bppseqgen that doesn't account for different rates to different bases (e.g. A->T vs A->G).